 QBiz Leads AI

-The assistants a homeowner reaches for when a boiler dies do not read a single thing called "AI".
+On the platforms a homeowner now reaches for when a boiler dies, they do not read from a single point of input called "AI".
 Each one reads a search index, and there are two that decide most answers: Google's, and Microsoft's Bing.
 Google AI Overviews and the Gemini app draw on Google.
 ChatGPT and Microsoft Copilot draw on Bing.
 A plumbing company that has tidied its Google presence and stopped there has made itself findable on one index and absent on the other, which means absent from roughly half the ways a customer now asks.
 Nobody planned to hide from Bing.
 It happens by default, because everyone is looking at Google.

 This guide is built around that split.
-Get the two indexes straight and the work stops feeling mystical and becomes a short, concrete list, most of it grounded in credentials a British plumber already holds.
+Give the two indexes what they need, which is a short, concrete list, most of it grounded in credentials any UK plumber worth his salt already has.

-This is already a UK question, not a forecast
+This is now the new reality, not a forecast

 The reason to act is not a prediction about where search is heading.
 It is where UK search already sits.
 Ofcom's Online Nation 2025 report, published by the UK regulator in December 2025, found that "About 30% of searches now show AI overviews, and more than half (53%) of adults say they see these summaries often."[1]
 These are not enthusiasts seeking AI out.
 The same report notes people "aren't seeking these but finding them now included by their search services."
 The AI answer arrives on close to a third of UK searches whether the homeowner asked for it or not.